 ●Persistent symptoms one year after recovery correlate with the duration of mechanical ventilation and the lowest static thoracic compliance during the acute illness .

-●Abnormal lung function one year after recovery correlates with the following factors measured during the acute illness: lowest static thoracic compliance, mean pulmonary artery pressure, positive end-expiratory pressure (PEEP), initial intrapulmonary shunt fraction, and requirement of an FiO2 >0.6 for more than 24 hours [67,68].
+●Abnormal lung function one year after recovery correlates with the following factors measured during the acute illness: lowest static thoracic compliance, mean pulmonary artery pressure, positive end-expiratory pressure (PEEP), initial intrapulmonary shunt fraction, and requirement of a fraction of inspired oxygen (FiO2) >0.6 for more than 24 hours [70,71].

 ●A better functional outcome at one year correlates with the absence of steroid treatment, absence of illness acquired during the ICU stay, and rapid resolution of multiple organ failure and lung injury .